wandb/weave/docs/docs/guides/core-types/evaluations.md

     return {'match': expected == model_output['generated_text']}
 ```

-### Optional: Define a custom `Scorer` class
+#### Optional: Define a custom `Scorer` class

-In some applications we want to create custom `Scorer` classes - where for example a standardized `LLMJudge` class should be created with specific parameters (e.g. chat model, prompt), specific scoring of each row, and specific calculation of an aggregate score.
+For some applications, you may want to create custom `Scorer` classes.
+For example, a standardized `LLMJudge` class should be created with specific parameters (e.g. chat model, prompt), scoring of each row, and calculation of an aggregate score.
+For more information about creating custom Scorers, see [Create your own Scorers](../evaluation/custom-scorers.md).

-See the tutorial on defining a `Scorer` class in the next chapter on [Model-Based Evaluation of RAG applications](/tutorial-rag#optional-defining-a-scorer-class) for more information.
+> For an end-to-end tutorial that involves defining a custom `Scorer` class, see [Model-Based Evaluation of RAG applications](/tutorial-rag#optional-defining-a-scorer-class).

 ### Define a Model to evaluate

-To evaluate a `Model`, call `evaluate` on it using an `Evaluation`. `Models` are used when you have attributes that you want to experiment with and capture in weave.
+Once your test dataset and Scorers are defined, you can begin the evaluation.
+To evaluate a `Model`, call `evaluate` on using an `Evaluation`. `Models` are used when you have attributes that you want to experiment with and capture in Weave.

+The following example funs `predict()` on each example and scores the output with each scoring function defined in the `scorers` list using the `examples` dataset.

 ```python
 from weave import Model, Evaluation